CitrineInformatics/citrine-python/CONTRIBUTING.md

 In general, all log output originating from Citrine source code will include the module from which log output originates.
-By convention loggers are named `logger`, so importing `logger` from the originating module will locate the correct instance, e.g. the log line
+By convention loggers are named `logger`, so importing `logger` from the originating module will locate the correct instance.
+The log line

 ```
 INFO:citrine._session:200 GET /projects/fc568490-224a-4070-807f-1427c4f4dcd8